-Mennonites: Since first arriving in the late 1950s, (see p.
-11 of government, businesses, and banks.
+Mennonites: Since first arriving in the late 1950s, (see History government, businesses, and banks.
 A Protestant sect related to the Amish, Mennonites strictly follow the New Testament of the Christian Bible, subscribe to a separation of church and state, and commit to a "simple life."
 The most conservative Mennonite communities avoid modern technology, wear conservative, handmade clothing, and strive to remain separate from mainstream society.

-Mvth).
-History and Mennonites today number some 12.000.
-Most live in small communities primarily in Belize's rural North and West, Mennonite communities prefer to he largely selfsufficient and typically operate their own schools. local
+Mvth). and Mennonites today number some 12.000.
+Most live in small communities primarily in Belize's rural North and West Mennonite communities prefer to largely selfbe sufficient and typically operate their own schools local